HEDGE Summer Internship Fund

 5. Internship description, attached to the reflective essay.

-Where did HEDGE recipients intern last year?
+Where did HEDGE recipients intern recently?

 US Department of State